You’ve heard us preach about the importance of neuroplasticity for stroke recovery before. It’s the #1 thing all stroke survivors should know about.

 As you can imagine, neuroplasticity is activated much faster by completing 400 reps instead of 30, which means that you see results faster.
 (One of our customers started seeing results after just 3 days!)

 Which goes to show: The more you repeat something, the stronger your neural connections become, and the stronger your skills become.

 So you’ve got the repetition part down now, so you’re good, right?
 All your bases are covered…

 The neurons in your brain need good repetition in order to strengthen themselves, but they also need consistency in order to stick.

-For example, if you’re really good about repeating your rubber band hand exercises 50 times each, but you only do that once a week, then you’re in trouble.
+For example, if you complete 400 reps of full-body movements, but you only do that once a week, then you’re in trouble.

 So if you want to maximize your healing, you need to be repetitious and consistent with your rehab exercises.

 All the examples we’ve been using so far have revolved around movement after stroke – and for good reason.
 It’s important for your quality of life, safety, and independence.